Mike Andrade - Counsellor [Registered M.B.A.C.P]

 - 1-2-1 Counselling (Voluntary Counselling Service, York)

-I have counselled in Hull from 2017 - 2020, for a qualified provider [AQP] counselling service, for the NHS, under the Improving access to psychological therapies [IAPT] initiative.
+I have also counselled in East Yorkshire from 2017 - 2020, for a qualified provider [AQP] counselling service, for the NHS, under the Improving access to psychological therapies [IAPT] initiative.

-I have also been a trustee for a counselling charity, where I had a long established connection as a counsellor and therapist in York [2008 - 2018].
+I have been a trustee for a counselling charity, where I had a long established connection as a counsellor and psychotherapist, in York [2008 - 2018].

-I now have my established private practice, counselling in Beverley, East Yorkshire.
+I now have my established private practice, counselling in Beverley and in Bridlington, in East Yorkshire.

 Here follows some examples that offer you a window into the way I work:

 Helping clients recognise how holding onto a negative view of themselves maintains their depressive view of the world around them and the relationships they experience.
 This can offer clients a choice of whether to begin to change this negative view and approach life with a more constructive mindset.
 It can be a struggle, because as humans we often keep doing the things we know, even when they are unhelpful!